OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-43.md

 Do not be afraid, for I am with you; I will bring your offspring from the east and gather you from the west.

 ## Isaiah 43:6
-I will say to the north, ‘Give them up!’ and to the south, ‘Do not hold them back.’
-Bring my sons from afar and my daughters from the ends of the earth—
+I will command the north to release them, and the south not to hold them back.
+Gather my sons from distant lands and my daughters from the farthest corners of the earth—

 ## Isaiah 43:7
 everyone who is called by my name, whom I created for my glory, whom I formed and made.”